AlexRiepenhausen/TemporalVideoDenoising/README.md

 ## Final Thoughts

-The algorithm works reasonably well in most situations where there is enough contrast between moving parts and nonmoving parts of the image.
-Intuitively, this makes a lot of sense if one considers that we are separating noise from movement by means of variance between the last four pixels.
-With low contrast situations, this method starts to break down and one starts to see artifacts in the final video.
-Additionally, this method only really works if the camera is not moving as mentioned previously.
-However, the algorithm has no problems whatsoever in dealing with some camera shake or very slow movement. <br/><br/>
+The algorithm works reasonably well in most situations with high levels of contrast.
+Intuitively, this makes a lot of sense since we are separating noise from movement by means of variance.
+On the flip side, this method introduces a lot of movement artifacts in low contrast situations.
+While I mentioned previously that this method only works if the camera is not moving, it has no problems whatsoever in dealing with some camera shake or very slow movement. <br/><br/>
-Despite these limitations, I was still very satisfied with the results this algorithm gave me. <br/>
-Basically, whenever I take out my smartphone at night and hold it steady, I can be 90% sure that I can remove the video noise in post processing.
-And to me, that is actually good enough.
+Despite some limitations, I was still very satisfied with the results.
+Basically, whenever I take out my smartphone at night and hold it steady, I have the peace of mind knowing that I have tool for removing noise in post processing.
 If my goal is to shoot really stunning footage, I will do my preparation beforehand and take my camera and lenses with me.
-The purpose of the smartphone in this context is its function as a secondary camera that you always have with you no matter what, something that cannot be said about professional camera equipment.
+Hence, the ultimate purpose of my smartphone is its function as a secondary camera that I always have with me - and if I can expand its technical capabilities that's even better.